AbbeBlubb/module-federation/readme.md

 ## Features
 - Botstrapped index.js/bootstrap.js to avoid race conditions between code execution and loading remotes
-- Error handling and Suspense with a Higher Order Function
+- Higher Order Function for Error handling and Suspense (delay)
-- Dynamic imports
+- Dynamic imports of React UI components when the component is needed in the view
+- Resilent asynchronous imports of functions, classes, values, etc
 - Proxy pattern with cache (infra/src/FetchWithCacheProxy)
-- Asynchronous imports of React Components, functions, classes, values, etc

 ## Some methods for sharing code